cob-core/Isembard/README.md

 2. Run the app via terminal. .\Isembard.

 Apologies, I have not tested the linux binary.
 Please let me know if there are issues.
-Please note the default file paths do not apply to Linux.
+Please note the default file paths do not work on Linux.

 ## To-Do